Sanish-P/Server-Music-Information-System-2.0/README.md

 # Server-Music-Information-System-2.0
 The server works similar to Server-Music-Information-System.
 But all configurations have been shifted to annotations

 The StreamServer is responsible for streaming the mp3.The mp3 is streamed using expressMp3Server built using node's express module and using a single get method to stream the mp3 through the requested URL.
-The get method applies the proper header to the response and reads the mp3 file into a read stream and pipes it to the request.
+The get method applies the proper header to the response and creates a read stream of mp3 file and pipes it to the response.

 # Getting Started